tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/email.md

 In addition to the common field properties, a email field has the following settings:

-- `only_allow_single_entry`: boolean flag, whether only a single email entry should be allowed. (default: false).
+- `only_allow_single_entry` (optional): boolean flag, whether only a single email entry should be allowed. (default: false).
 This property is not used for server side validation.
 If set to true, users can only add a single entry to the email field value via the web-client.
 However, the API will still accept multiple entries in the field value.
 This property is only used for the web-client.

 ## App creation